HanneWhitt/llm-aligned-rl/README.md

 ## Summary of approach
-This work describes an attempt to quickly produce a minimal working example of the use of LLMs to provide feedback on the alignment of an agent’s behaviour with human values.
+This work describes an attempt to quickly produce a minimal working example of the use of LLMs to provide feedback on the alignment of an RL agent’s behaviour with human values, within a short time-budget of four weeks.
 The approach taken comprised the following major steps:

 1. **Task environment.** Selection of a small grid-based repesentation of domestic setting called ‘Homegrid’, modified from original research by Lin et al. [[1]](#lin).
 Edits so that the environment contained three important objects, placed at random: a robot (agent), a fruit (task target), and a cat (an item of moral value) which could be crushed if the robot passed over it (moral violation).